COMPOSER

 Larry Warkentin, Fresno Bee, Fresno Mozart Choir School and Fresno Philharmonic May 1989

 “Conducting the concert in Sopron was David Avshalomov.
 In him, we came to know an expressive, sure-handed musician . . .
 Beethoven’s 2nd Leonore Overture stayed within European tradition.
 Jacob Avshalomov was born in China.
 From his Chinese memories he created his symphonic piece, ‘The Taking of T’ung Kuan’.
-The orchestra gave this well-structured, technically demanding work a lucid performance.
+Under David’s baton, the orchestra gave this well-structured, technically demanding work a lucid performance.
 Dvorak’s Symphony ‘From the New World’ . . . an excellent job . . . long applause from the audience . . . several encores.”

 Sopron, Hungary, Kisalfold, Portland Youth Philharmonic on tour March 1989